vass-k/MusicPlatform-ASP.NET-Core/README.md

 ﻿# 🎵 MusicPlatform - C# Web - May 2025

-This is a full-stack ASP.NET Core MVC web application for sharing and discovering music, built with a clean, decoupled architecture.
-The project is inspired by platforms like **SoundCloud**, this project is a comprehensive demonstration of building a feature-rich web application using modern .NET technologies.
-It was developed with a focus on clean architecture, maintainability, and production-ready patterns, including the Repository and Service patterns, role-based authorization, and dynamic frontend interactions.
-The platform allows users to register, upload their own tracks, create and manage playlists, and interact with other users' content through likes and comments.
+This is a full-stack ASP.NET Core MVC web application for sharing and discovering music, inspired by platforms like **SoundCloud**.

-### 🛠️ Technology Stack
+## 🛠️ Technology Stack

 This project is built on a robust and modern technology stack: